dbha/img-classification/README.md

   --yaml YAML           Enter the yaml path where you want to deploy Kubernetes.
 In this case, Only the --yaml file path and --type(S3 or Local) option must be used for deployment.
   --workload WORKLOAD   How to get images to make inferences, In this case, default is ' '.

-# kubernetes 에 배포하기전 사전 설정 사항
+# Pre-configuration before deploying to kubernetes
-# Container Image 접근을 위한 secret 생성
+# Create secret to access container image
-# Application 실행을 위한 User(이 경우 default)가 해당 secret 을 가지고 있어야 함
+# The user (default in this case) to run the application must have the corresponding secret

 $ NAMESPACE=s3
 $ k delete secret dockerhub -n ${NAMESPACE}